sn0wba/gotabit/README.md

 <br >

-## What is Gotabit?
+## What is GotaBit?

-**[Gotabit](https://g.io)** is a public, open-source, proof-of-stake, sovereign blockchain in the Cosmos ecosystem.
+**[GotaBit](https://g.io)** is a public, open-source, proof-of-stake, sovereign blockchain in the Cosmos ecosystem.
 It aims to provide a sandbox environment for the deployment of such inter-operable smart contracts.

 The network serves as a decentralized, permissionless, and censorship resistant zone for developers to efficiently and securely launch application specific smart contracts.

-The Gotabit is powered by the [Cosmos SDK](https://github.com/cosmos/cosmos-sdk), [CosmWasm](https://github.com/CosmWasm/cosmwasm) and [Tendermint](https://github.com/tendermint/tendermint) BFT consensus.
+The GotaBit is powered by the [Cosmos SDK](https://github.com/cosmos/cosmos-sdk), [CosmWasm](https://github.com/CosmWasm/cosmwasm) and [Tendermint](https://github.com/tendermint/tendermint) BFT consensus.

 ## Installation